PNRI Science: Mystery and Discovery

 Jack Faris 34:38

-is it too radical to imagine that at some point determining an expectant mother’s absence or presence of that of what appears to be a protective marker or genetic factor would enable us to say this Perry.
-Woman needs to be particularly careful about moderating stress levels.
-In
+So is it too radical to imagine that at some point determining an expectant mother’s absence or presence of that of what appears to be a protective marker or genetic factor would enable us to say this pregnant woman needs to be particularly careful about moderating stress levels.

 Lisa Stubbs 35:06